 To size stormwater management facilities, it is necessary to know the infiltration rate of the soil at the actual facility location.
-Infiltration testing is not required on development projects which create less than 5,000 square feet of new or replaced impervious surface.
+Infiltration testing is not required on development projects which create less than 5,000 square feet of new or replaced impervious surface or when the applicant can justify the lack of a test needed due to historical data assuming no infiltration credit is being requested.
 When testing is not completed, the facility will be sized using the minimum infiltration rate as shown in the Natural Resources Conservation Service's soil classification.
+The infiltration rate chosen within the BMP sizing tool, shall match the minimum infiltration rate as shown in the Natural Resources Conservation Service's.
 The City has approved two methods for performing an infiltration test, Basic Test and Professional Test.
 Specifications for both test procedures are included in Appendix D.